pgdoc/PgDoc/README.md

 The full range of PostgreSQL's JSON operators can be used, along with PostgreSQL's JSON indexing capabilities.

 Two objects are required: `ISqlDocumentStore` and `IJsonSerializer`.
-Both of these are registered when `AddPgDoc` is called.
+Both of these are automatically registered when `AddPgDoc` is called.

 Reusing the `Product` record previously defined, the code below demonstrates how to define a method that will search for a specific value inside the `Categories` array of each document.